 - The opportunity of a lifetime to provide meaningful assistance to war-impacted communities in the North and East of Sri Lanka.

-- Applicants must be a citizen or permanent resident of Canada or Germany between the ages of 25 – 40.
+- Applicants must be a citizen or permanent resident of Canada, Germany or host country between the ages of 25 – 40.
 Older applicants also welcome.

 - Departure date is contingent upon the timely completion of all administrative requirements (e.g. visa process, medical clearance, vulnerable sector checks, travel documentation).